Add To Favorites

 This Purim play enchants and engages children, teachers, and families.
 Tell Esther’s story complete with original script, costumes, and scenery.

 The spring holiday of Purim is joyful for Jewish people all over the world.
 It is a festival that celebrates survival, focusing on the story of Queen Esther as told in the Book of Esther.
 Purim is often observed by presenting a play about Esther and how she saved the Jews.
-Find out the details of the story first, so you can plan your play.
+Students find out the details of the story first, then plan their play.

 What needs to be done to put on a play?
-These are some of the tasks you can divide up for small groups:
+These are some of the tasks that can be divided up for small groups:

 (a) playwriting — write the script and develop each character

 (b) directing - assign parts and decide how actors will move in the play

 (c) costumes - decide what each character wears.
 Who will make the clothing as well as masks?

 (d) scenery - design and make the backdrop(s) for the play and any props to create a regal setting